pansila/Auto-Test-System/README.md

 2. For a test in action, please check out `wifi-basic-test.md` in `the wifi-basic-test` folder.

-3. The server and client run on the same PC by default, if you want to deploy the them on the different PCs respectively, change the IP addresses in the test server's robot test script and test client's endpoint config file.
+3. The robot server and test endpoint run on the same PC by default, if you want to deploy the them on the different PCs respectively, change the IP addresses in the robot server's config script and test endpoint's config file.
 Don't forget to configure the firewall to let through the communication on the TCP port 8270/8271.

 ### Configurations of the auto test system
-1. Test Server
+1. Test Runner

-   We provide a config.robot as a resource file per test suite, supplying configs like desired remote server to execute the test suite, etc.
+   We provide a config.robot as a resource file per test suite, supplying configs like desired test endpoint to run the test suite, etc.

-2. Test Client
+2. Test Endpoint

-   There is a config.yml to describe any SUT dependent details, like serial port interfaces, test server port, test library serving port, etc.
+   It's as known as the Robot Remote Server.
+There is a config.yml to describe any SUT dependent details, like serial port interfaces, robot server port, test library serving port, etc.

 3. Web server